 We, the consumer, of course.

 That's why I don't really see the need to get an organic fractionated coconut oil.
-As long as it feels clean and smooth on my skin, doesn't clog my pores, and it's safe to consume (since I use the food grade MCT oil), I'm good.
+As long as it feels clean and smooth on my skin, doesn't clog my pores, and it's safe to consume, I'm good.

 Whether it is made out of byproducts or not, and whether it is man-made or not, the fact is, fractionated coconut oil can't be any worse than most vegetable oils that contain primarily long-chain triglycerides (LCTs) and unsaturated fatty acids that are hard to break down and easily get deposited as body fat, and encourage oxidation, right?